2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in the Southeast Region

 Women make up 12% of the engineering tech majors at the school.

-With a ranking of #6, Old Dominion University did quite well on this year’s most popular schools for engineering technologies students working on their bachelor’s degree.
-Old Dominion is a fairly large public school located in the medium-sized city of Norfolk.
+Old Dominion University ranked #6 on this year’s Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Southeast Region list.
+Old Dominion is a fairly large public school located in the midsize city of Norfolk.

 Women make up 17% of the engineering tech majors at the school.

-Eastern Kentucky University did quite well in this year’s ranking of the most popular places for engineering technologies students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the distant town of Richmond, Eastern is a public school with a large student population.
+With a ranking of #7, Eastern Kentucky University did quite well on this year’s most popular schools for engineering technologies students working on their bachelor’s degree.
+Located in the distant town of Richmond, Eastern is a public college with a large student population.

 Women make up 16% of the engineering tech majors at the school.

-University of Southern Mississippi did quite well in this year’s ranking of the most popular places for engineering technologies students to get a bachelor’s degree.
-It came in at #8 on the list.
-Southern Miss is a large public school located in the small city of Hattiesburg.
+University of Southern Mississippi landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree engineering technologies programs.
+Southern Miss is a fairly large public school located in the city of Hattiesburg.

 Women make up 14% of the engineering tech majors at the school.

-Full Engineering Technologies at University of Southern Mississippi Report
+Read full report on Engineering Technologies at University of Southern Mississippi

-Murray State University did quite well in this year’s ranking of the most popular places for engineering technologies students to get a bachelor’s degree.
-It came in at #9 on the list.
+Murray State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree engineering technologies programs.
 Murray State is a medium-sized public school located in the town of Murray.

 Women make up 22% of the engineering tech majors at the school.